Buying real estate in Vientiane?

 Is a long-term lease equivalent to ownership in Vientiane right now?

-A long-term lease in Vientiane is not legally equivalent to ownership, but if properly drafted, notarized, and registered with the competent land office, it can provide substantial day-to-day control over the property, including the right to occupy, improve, and exclude others for the lease term.
+A long-term lease in Vientiane is not legally the same as ownership, but if it is properly drafted, notarised, and registered with the district DONRE office, it gives you day-to-day control that can feel ownership-like, including the right to live there, make improvements per the contract terms, and exclude others from the property.

 Can I buy land in Vientiane via a local company?